 The Board has adopted a Diversity Policy, which is available on the Company's website.
 This policy affirms the Board's commitment to workplace diversity for the Company (including gender diversity).
 The policy does not include requirements for the Board to establish measureable objectives for achieving gender diversity or for the Board to assess annually both the objectives and progress in achieving them.
-This will be reviewed in 2018.
+This was not reviewed in 2018 due to the reduced level of mineral exploration activity and will be reviewed in 2019.

-Given the size of the Company and the challenges of recruiting appropriately qualified staff in a regional area, the Board considers it unrealistic to commit to a specific level of female participation in the Company's workforce on an ongoing basis.
+Given the size of the Company and the challenges of recruiting appropriately qualified staff in a regional area, the Board considers it unrealistic to commit to a specific level of diversified person participation in the Company's workforce on an ongoing basis.